kencormack/FTM-400XDR-exports/README.md

 - North American Railroad Frequencies
 - 220MHz Band (1.25 Meter) Simplex and Northeast Ohio Repeater frequencies

-**Entries 1 through 102 are identical in the BAND-A and BAND-B lists.
+**NOTE: Entries 1 through 102 are identical in the BAND-A and BAND-B lists.
 This was done partly to speed the initial setup, but mainly to ensure that channel numbers were consistent between the "bands", for those simplex frequencies I could transmit on.
 (Yes, I know that only BAND-B can do APRS, and that only BAND-A can do digital.)**

 From entry 103 onward, each "band" goes off in different directions.
 BAND-A contains Amateur Radio frequencies that I can legally transmit on, with an unmodified FTM-400XDR radio and suitable antenna (eg: repeaters and FM satellites).
 BAND-B includes frequencies (and modes) of interest that an unmodified FTM-400XDR can receive, but can not transmit on.
 As a retired Coast Guard Avionicsman (HH-3F helicopters), I have an interest in both Aviation traffic, and VHF Marine traffic on the Great Lakes (and coastal areas of New England and Florida when I travel).
 I also have a fascination with trains, hence the Railroad frequencies.
 Lastly, the 220MHz (1.25 Meter) frequencies are here on BAND-B just for listening, as the radio cannot transmit on 1.25 Meters.